 We have a smart school uniform.
-Our school colours are navy and white, with gold and green trim.
+Our school colours are bottle green v neck jumper; white shirt, school tie, grey trousers or grey skirt.
 Our web shop sells school jumpers, P.E tops and book bags.

 These clothes are attractive, very functional and children can manage them very well indeed with a minimum amount of adult help.
 We reserve the right to forbid items of clothing, accessories and footwear which are unacceptably dangerous in school or are against the interest of the children at large.

 Children should keep a pair of standard plimsolls (not trainers) at school in a shoe-bag for games and PE.
 It is helpful if garments are named as children strip to shorts for these lessons.
 It is particularly important that outdoor clothing is marked.
 For reasons of safety, all jewellery must be removed for physical education activities.